 Their maternal instinct is also extraordinary as they can conceive, wean and raise litters of 8-12 piglets at a time.

 And while consumers love the flavor and quality of their lean meat, producers on the other hand, consider them as a good option for pastured management systems.

 Originated in China, Meishan Pigs may be the oldest heritage pig breed in the world!
 Adult meishan pigs weigh around 275-375/300-400 lbs and have excellent maternity skills, weaning more than 20 piglets.

-Their superior marbled meat makes an excellent choice for explicit cuisines in China and Japan!
+Their superior marbled meat makes an excellent choice for meat animals explicit cuisines in China and Japan!

-They are also a popular choice among producers because of their very docile and quiet characteristics, enabling them to manage these heritage pig breeds easily.
+They are also a popular choice among family farms because of their very docile and quiet characteristics, enabling them to manage these heritage pig breeds easily.

 If you are a small-scale, independent producer who has a small farm and able to provide a high fiber diet and roughage, then meishan pigs are a good option for you!

-Today, Meishan Pigs are considered as another critical heritage pig breed that are restricted in zoos and some research facilities.
+Today, Meishan Pigs are considered as another rate breed and critical heritage pig breed that are restricted in zoos and some research facilities.

-An American heritage pig breed, the mulefoot hog weighs around 400-600 lbs at maturity, and are known to have solid, non-cloven hooves that are advantageous in wet conditions.
+An American heritage hog breed, the mulefoot hog weighs around 400-600 lbs at maturity, and are known to have solid, non-cloven hooves that are advantageous in wet conditions.